Yorko/mlcourse.ai/book/topic07/topic7_pca_clustering.md

 ## 1. Introduction

-The main feature of unsupervised learning algorithms, when compared to classification and regression methods, is that input data are unlabeled (i.e. no labels or classes given) and that the algorithm learns the structure of the data without any assistance.
+The main feature of unsupervised learning algorithms, when compared to classification and regression methods, is that input data is unlabeled (i.e. no labels or classes given) and that the algorithm learns the structure of the data without any assistance.
 This creates two main differences.
 First, it allows us to process large amounts of data because the data does not need to be manually labeled.
 Second, it is difficult to evaluate the quality of an unsupervised algorithm due to the absence of an explicit goodness metric as used in supervised learning.

 One of the most common tasks in unsupervised learning is dimensionality reduction.
-On one hand, dimensionality reduction may help with data visualization (e.g. t-SNE method) while, on the other hand, it may help deal with the multicollinearity of your data and prepare the data for a supervised learning method (e.g. decision trees).
+On one hand, dimensionality reduction may help with data visualization (e.g., the t-SNE method) while, on the other hand, it may help deal with the multicollinearity of your data and prepare the data for a supervised learning method (e.g., decision trees).

 ## 2. Principal Component Analysis (PCA)